Frequently Asked Questions

 Is virtual therapy as effective as in-person therapy?

 Yes.
-Research consistently shows that virtual therapy is equally effective as in-person therapy for most conditions, including anxiety, depression, and ADHD.
-Many children actually open up more easily in their familiar home environment, and parents appreciate the convenience of not having to manage transportation and wait times.
+Research consistently shows that virtual therapy is equally effective as in-person therapy for anxiety, depression, family conflict, and emotion regulation work with young people.
+Many young people actually open up more easily in their familiar home environment, and parents appreciate the convenience.

 What ages do you work with?